tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_8.md

 # Refactoring strategy

-By cluster refactoring, I mean when we just move models (collections of entities) among clusters.
+By cluster refactoring, I mean when we just move models (collections of entities) among contexts.

 Here I am showing a strategy for refactoring in terms of:
-- moving the model's ownership between clusters,
+- moving the model's ownership between contexts,
-- introducing new clusters
+- introducing new contexts
-- upgrading old clusters.
+- upgrading old contexts.
-- dropping clusters.
+- dropping contexts.

-The problem arises because it looks overcomplicated d to make upfront decisions about clusters.
+The problem arises because it looks overcomplicated d to make upfront decisions about contexts.
+Consider that an application may start, for simplicity, with a single context and then, at a later stage, we may want to split it into multiple contexts.

-It looks to me more convenient to have a few clusters, for instance in a development and prototyping stage because this will simplify testing, prototyping, and building the application service layer.
-Consider the extreme when we have everything in a single cluster.
-It would mean that the application service layer will be able to handle all the models with few lines of code (just building single command for the repository)

-However, at a later stage, proper refactoring is probably needed for performance reasons.

 Refactoring leaves the application service layer behavior unchanged.

 The steps that may be followed are:
-- defining new clusters and eventually creating upgraded versions of current clusters
+- defining new contexts and eventually creating upgraded versions of current contexts
-- moving entities ownership
+- moving collection of entities from contexts to others.
 - creating an upgraded version of the application service layer using the new versions
 - applying the equivalent tests of the previous service layer to the new one.